What is VCM Technology?

 The VCM Process holds the balance between input and output material.
 It’s the first lossless approach to melt samples into a defined shape without air inclusions.
 With 1 gram of powder, you will obtain a cylindrical sample of 1 gram with a defined shape.

 1 - 50 mg required

 We understand that for some applications, 1 gram might already be a very high quantity.
 That’s why we have downsized our VCM Technology to dimensions as small as 2 mm in diameter.
-2 mm rods can be produced with heights of 0.1 mm and 10 mm enabling screenings, accurate material characterization -starting at the low mg-range.
+2 mm rods can be produced with heights of 0.1 mm and 10 mm, enabling screenings, accurate material characterization -starting at the low mg-range.

 What about mixing?

-If you work with heterogeneous materials at large particle sizes and process it via VCM, you will obtain a heterogeneous sample.
+If you work with heterogeneous materials at large particle sizes and process them via VCM, you will obtain a heterogeneous sample.
 VCM is not applying any mechanical mixing inside the Chamber.
 To illustrate this, we have chosen to fuse multi-colored pellets in the mm-size range with VCM.
-They are squeezed and melted together, forming a solid disc without air inclusions but the individual pellets with a sharp interface are still visible.
+They are squeezed and melted together, forming a solid disc without air inclusions, but the individual pellets with a sharp interface are still visible.

 Pellets (length scale = mm range)

 Empowering diffusion is key to obtain a homogeneous sample out of heterogeneous starting materials.
 We can reduce the particles’ size by starting with a physical powder mixture.
 After the VCM processing, the result is better than the previous one, but some agglomerates and inclusions are not completely dissolved.
 This might be due to insufficient mixing or too large particle sizes in general.